WebAssembly/binaryen/README.md

 [intrinsics.h](https://github.com/WebAssembly/binaryen/blob/main/src/ir/intrinsics.h)
 for the detailed definitions.
 A quick summary appears here:

-* `call.if.used`: Similar to a `call_ref` (in that it receives parameters, and a reference to a function to call), except that if the result is not used (because it is dropped) then the optimizer can remove the call itself.
-This can be used to implement a call that has side effects but the the code generator knows they are not actually needed if the value is not used (for example, if the side effect is to initialize a singleton global value that is then returned from the function: if it isn't used, perhaps the source language allows it to be initialized later).
+* `call.without.effects`: Similar to a `call_ref` in that it receives parameters, and a reference to a function to call, and calls that function with those parameters, except that the optimizer can assume the call has no side effects, and may be able to optimize it out (if it does not have a result that is used, generally).

 ## Tools